NeuralSens: Sensitivity Analysis of Neural Networks: Further examples and comparison with other methods

 \subsection{Multilayer perceptron for classification}

-In this example a multilayer perceptron is trained using the well-known \code{iris} dataset included in R. Figure \ref{fig:SepalPetal} shows that \code{setosa} species have a smaller petal size than the other two species and a shorter sepal.
-It also shows that \code{virginica} and \code{versicolor} species have a similar sepal size, but the latter have a slightly smaller petal size.
+In this example a multilayer perceptron is trained using the well-known \code{iris} dataset included in R. Figure \ref{fig:SepalPetal} shows two scatterplots comparing the petal-related and sepal-related variables of the flowers in the dataset.
+It can be seen that \code{setosa} species have a smaller petal size than the other two species and a shorter sepal.
+It also shows that \code{virginica} and \code{versicolor} species have a similar sepal size, but the latter has a slightly smaller petal size.